ProkopHapala/SimpleSimulationEngine/docs/SpaceCraftConstructionProblems.md

   - A `Path` built from a list of vertex indices on the counter‑part tube.
 - Dynamics glue (`sliders2edgeverts`, `applySliders2sim`) then keeps anchors constrained to those rails while allowing motion along the axis.

+#### 1.3.1 Planned slider layout for the hex–triangle damper (design sketch)

+For the concrete **hexagonal outer tube + triangular inner tube** configuration prototyped in JS (`TubeSheetBond Hex Ring` test in `constructionBlockTests.js`), the intended slider layout is:

+- **Three independent axial slider rails** on one of the tubes (likely the outer hex), each aligned with a straight axial edge strip.
+- **Two sliding vertices per rail** on the opposite tube (inner triangle), giving **six sliding vertices total** to prevent wobble.
+- Each `Slider` will:
+  - Inherit from `Node` (as in C++), with `Slider::ivert` anchored to a reinforced vertex on the sliding component.
+  - Own a `Path` (`ps`, `cur`, `closed`) describing the rail on the other component, filled similarly to how `Ring::sideToPath` populates wheel paths.
+  - Be updated through `StructuralComponent::updateSlidersPaths` so paths remain consistent when geometry or tessellation changes.

+**Candidate strategies for building slider paths in this damper:**

+- **Index/stride based (generator-aware, TubeSheet-specific):**
+  - Treat `TubeSheet` vertices as a 2D grid `(ix, iy)` with known packing.
+  - Choose three azimuthal indices (every second hex vertex) and build paths by simple strides, mirroring `Girder::sideToPath` in `SpaceCraftComponents.h`.
+- **n-fold SDF selector (geometric, as in §4.4):**
+  - Use an **n-fold angular SDF wedge** (with `n = 3` for the inner triangle or `n = 6` for the outer hex) to select vertices near three target azimuths around the damper axis.
+  - Intersect these SDF-selected sets with axial ordering to obtain ordered rail paths.
+- **Nearest-edge search between tubes:**
+  - For each planned rail, pick a representative vertex on one tube and search for the **closest nearly-axial edge strip** on the other tube.
+  - Use geometric criteria (distance to axis, angle with axis) to disambiguate between candidate edges.

+On the C++ side, `Mesh::Builder2` already offers **angle-based edge-walk helpers** (`selectVertEdgeAngle`, `selectEdgeStrip` in `MeshBuilder2.cpp`) that can trace “straightest” strips on a mesh graph.
+As part of the JS slider tooling, we should mirror these in `js/common_js/MeshBuilder.js` so the editor can interactively extract candidate axial rails on the TubeSheet/SlabTube meshes before committing to a particular index/SDF strategy.

+Implementation of these sliders (path extraction, JS editor tools, and C++ integration) is **deferred**.
+For now, the JS tests focus purely on generating the hex outer tube + triangular inner tube geometry with a clean clearance gap; slider logic will be added once a robust path-selection strategy is chosen.

 ### 1.4 How existing generators can help

 Relevant generators and where they live: